YoMonNPC/Minecraft-BlockFront-Mod-Multi-Language-Project/README/README.en-gb.md

 </div>

+1. Download the version of resource pack you need.
 2. Place the resource pack into the game resource pack folder (resourcepacks).
 3. Enable resource packs in the game and make sure the resource packs are above "Mod Resources".